About Jesse Chen

 No hype.
 No spiritual branding.
 No therapy framing.

-Just disciplined work on the internal mechanics of leadership.
+Just disciplined work in the internal mechanics that shape leadership under pressure.

 Outside of Work